nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | During command execution **(current design)** | Easy to implement since `Command` already handle file matters. | Failing the file validation during command execution would have wasted some memory resources. |
 | During parsing | No memory resource wasted as the command will not fail due to invalid file. | Decreases cohesion as `Parser` now has to handle file matters on top of parsing matters. |

-Having considered both of the alternatives, we have decided to implement the first alternative, **read script file content during command execution** because we do not want to decrease the cohension of Parser, and we find that the memory resource wasted in the process is a worthy exchange for the cohesion preserved.
+Having considered both of the alternatives, we have decided to implement the first alternative, **read script file content during command execution** because we do not want to decrease the cohesion of Parser, and we find that the memory resource wasted in the process is a worthy exchange for the cohesion preserved.

 <br/>